-The Company and the Directors, whose names appear in the section entitled "Directors, Company Secretary, Registered Office and Advisers", accept responsibility for the information contained in this Registration Document.
-To the best of the knowledge of the Company and the Directors, the information contained in this Registration Document is in accordance with the facts, and this Registration Document makes no omission likely to affect its import.
+1.1 The Company and the Directors, whose names appear in the section entitled "Directors, Company Secretary, Registered Office and Advisers", accept responsibility for the information contained in this document.
+To the best of the knowledge of the Company and the Directors, the information contained in this document is in accordance with the facts, and this document makes no omission likely to affect its import.